-Erin Frazier, M.D., pediatrician with Norton Children’s Medical Associates – Broadway, advises that parents continue to follow the AAP guidelines.
+Erin R. Frazier, M.D., pediatrician with Norton Children’s Medical Group – Broadway, advises that parents should follow the AAP guidelines.

-Kentucky infants dying from sudden infant death syndrome (SIDS) is a growing problem.
 According to Safe Sleep Kentucky, local babies are 70 times more likely to die from unsafe sleep than from a motor vehicle accident.
-That number could be even higher as another new report shows that SIDS is likely underreported.

 “We’re losing a couple babies a month in Jefferson County alone,” Dr. Frazier said.
 “The most common sleep-related risk factor identified was infants being placed on a surface not designed for infant sleep, such as a couch, recliner or in bed with mom and dad.”